 invites Member States and Sector Members

-to participate in the activities related to the implementation of this resolution, inter alia, involvement in ITU radiocommunication seminars, sharing of best practices, and cooperation agreements on the use of satellite monitoring facilities in order to address cases of harmful interference in accordance with Article 15 of the Radio Regulations.
+1 to participate in the activities related to the implementation of this resolution, inter alia, involvement in ITU radiocommunication seminars, sharing of best practices, and cooperation agreements on the use of satellite monitoring facilities in order to address cases of harmful interference in accordance with Article 15 of the Radio Regulations;

+2 to participate of ITU Study Groups in order to develop studies to include measures for environmental protections of Medium and Low Earth Orbits;

+3 to promote the sustainable use of outer space as part of Environmental, Social and Governance (ESG) practices by satellite operators, manufacturers and launching services providers.

 Reasons: It is proposed to modify the Resolution 186 “Strengthening the role of ITU with regard to transparency, confidence-building and measures in outer space activities”, addressing some of the new challenges that can be treated under the clear scope of ITU´s role.
 It also draws attention to the need of a formal and ongoing cooperation between the ITU and other responsible organizations involved in the sustainable use of space.